 Discuss what you should do if you will be late or need to miss work.
-It is ultimately your responsibility to know the answers and follow through with the expectations.

-- Who do you contact? - What are the acceptable ways to communicate (call, text, or email)? - How much of a heads up do they need? - Do you need to include in any additional information (a reason or plans for a substitute)?
+• Who do you contact?

+- What are the acceptable ways to communicate (call, text, or email)? - How much of a heads up do they need? - Do you need to include in any additional information (a reason or plans for a substitute)?

 Use your time effectively.
 You should be working with your supervisor to plan out your work time.
-Depending on what your tasks are, it may make sense to focus on one task at a time and prioritize your day.
 One good idea is to always have a secondary task "in your back pocket" that you can take on when any downtime comes up.
-Having a little task you can jump into and out of easily is always a good idea.